jacquev6/infrastructure/ansible/bootstrap/README.md

   - select location, locale, etc.
   - connect to wifi
   - set hostname
-  - set a temporary user named "User McUserface", with login "user" and password "password"
+  - set a temporary user named "User McUserface", with login "ubuntu" and password "ubuntu"
   - select timezone
   - partition with the "Use entire disk" option
   - no automatic updates